 When their sexuality, the hair on their bodies, their bare faces, the color of their skin, their natural breasts, labia, thighs and tummies, their mass and growth, their hormonal cycles and now their menses are taken from them, what of their natural bodies do we leave them with?
 When all of the above and more are gross, inconvenient, unacceptable, unfeminine, what of the body may they retain that is authentic, organic and effortless?
 As it is, women of every age who choose to go without Botox and Lipo, lipstick and heels, compulsive dieting and exercise, who elect to retain body hair, bleeding and their own skin color are decreasing in number yearly: at this rate within just a couple generations, the female freaks of nature of our near future may, quite literally be freaks of nature: poor, poor women who are either too broke, too hopeless or too lazy to be anything but that terribly unfeminine woman as nature designed her.

-Suppression is a telling term, and an approach familiar to women throughout all of history: suck it in, tuck it in, suck it up, shut up, hide it, cut it off, make it go away.
+Suppression is a telling term, and an approach familiar to women throughout all of history, physically, emotionally and socially: suck it in, tuck it in, suck it up, shut up, hide it, cut it off, make it go away.
 The "it" is not just our bodies.
 It is us: it is our sisters, it is our daughters.

 Inconvenient.
 Messy.
 Overemotional.
 Unpredictable.
 Nasty.
 Smelly.
 Overt.
 Impossible to hide, incompatible with men.
 Too red, too bright, too loud, too thick, too much.
 It isn't happenstance that all of these words often used to describe menstruation are the same words often used for women who don’t play by the rules.